-Tablet computers are mostly designed for consuming media, and they are optimized for tasks like web browsing, watching videos, reading e-books, and playing games.
+Tablet computers can't necessarily do everything a regular computer can do.
 For many people, a "regular" computer like a desktop or laptop is still needed in order to use some programs.
-However, the convenience of a tablet computer means that it may be ideal as a second computer.
-Below are some of the main features that you can expect with a tablet computer:
+However, the convenience of a tablet computer means it may be ideal as a second computer.
+Below are some of the main features you can expect with a tablet computer:

 - Mobile OS: Different types of tablets use different operating systems.
 Examples include Android and iOS.
 You'll usually be able to download free updates to your OS as they become available.

-- Wi-Fi and 3G/4G: Since they are optimized for internet use, tablet computers have built-in Wi-Fi.
-For a monthly fee, you can also purchase a 3G or 4G data plan, allowing you to access the internet from almost anywhere.
+- Wi-Fi and 3G/4G: Because they are optimized for Internet use, tablet computers have built-in Wi-Fi.
+For a monthly fee, you can also purchase a 3G or 4G data plan, allowing you to access the Internet from almost anywhere.

 - Bluetooth: In order to save space, tablet computers have very few ports.
 If you want to use an external keyboard or other peripherals, they will often use a wireless Bluetooth connection.